Mother Dairy expands ghee portfolio, aims 20% growth in next 3 years

 Talking about the massive market expansion plans the company is undertaking specifically for the ghee portfolio, Sanjay Sharma, business head – dairy products, said, "Mother Dairy has stepped-up focus on the ghee category and has plans to outpace the industry growth rate in the next 3 years.
 Our efforts are aligned towards clocking a growth rate of more than 20%, compared to the industry's growth rate of 13%.
 The company has plans to strengthen its presence across the ghee consumption markets, including UP, Maharashtra, and Haryana, along with its home turf of Delhi-NCR."

-Mother Dairy has over 1,800 booths and more than 400 Safal outlets in Delhi-NCR market and 23 outlets in Bengaluru which cater more than 1.5 lakh customers per day.
+Mother Dairy has over 1,800 booths, more than 400 Safal outlets in Delhi-NCR market and 23 outlets in Bengaluru which cater more than 1.5 lakh customers per day.
 These outlets are also clubbed with the e-commerce portals to reach the customers at their homes.

 At present, Mother Dairy Ghee is available across over 150 towns in the country, whereas the company intends to enhance the reach to around 200 towns in the next 3 years and tap around 50,000 outlets from the current 10,000.